 In addition, the court takes into consideration the reasonableness of the parent.
 Since this is highly subjective, you need an experienced attorney who can present your case in a professional and compelling manner to prevail in court.

-The Arami Law Office represents grandparents and parents in disputes over visitation rights throughout the greater Chicago area.
+Arami Law represents grandparents and parents in disputes over visitation rights throughout the greater Chicago area.
 We handle these highly emotional cases with sensitivity and professionalism.
-To schedule a free initial consultation, call us today at 312-212-1399 or contact our Chicago office online.
+To schedule a consultation, call us today at 312-212-1399 or contact our Chicago office online.